openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 - Mac OS™ 10.6.x and higher
 - Linux (installed with Python 2.7 and wxPython 2.8)

-The EBI is designed to import content into EQUELLA 5.1 and higher.
+The EBI is designed to import content into openEQUELLA 5.1 and higher.

 ### Windows® Installation and Start Up